 On-time monitoringThe flow of information is crucial, and this is also related to bullet point no. 1 – supporting technology.
 Monitoring the timing and phases of the process means the ability to verify if the time required for the return has been kept and whether the package has been delivered to the right place.
 Keeping all the correct departments in your company updated with the status is also very helpful, so the process runs ‘smart and smooth’.

-You can handle all the returns personally, but why weigh yourself down with this complicated and risky process, when you can outsource it to a company that specializes in reverse logistics?
+You can handle all the returns management personally, but why weigh yourself down with this complicated and risky process, when you can outsource it to a company that specializes in reverse logistics?
 For example, partnering with 3PLs operating locally in the required area, with their efficient warehouse and advanced system, will ensure your returns aren’t a pain in the neck and will allow you to focus on growing your sales and expanding your business.
 Another idea is to collaborate with companies offering points of sale, or lockers that accept returns.
 This solution is much more effective than courier companies, as they can handle more parcels at the same time.